 Call detail records will list the number the caller dialed to connect to your business as the calls come in.
 This type of international call tracking will let you know which region, country, or campaign drove that call.

 You can use local and international phone numbers to track local and international calls and key global call metrics.
 This will help you identify which countries and marketing campaigns are bringing you the most customers.

 Call analytics features such as call recording and call transcripts can help you understand what patterns, tactics, and messaging helped convert an interested prospect into a customer.
 You can also understand what customer pain points are shared within your target audience and what they expect from your business.

-You can use this information to optimize marketing messaging and create effective campaigns that will help drive conversions.
+You can use this information to optimize marketing messaging and create effective drip campaigns that will help drive conversions.